juanfranblanco/plasma2/libraries/time-token/README.md

 A token with data is basically stateless so it may not be necessary to store in a database it until the user returns it and it validates.
 The validation must be done server-side where brute-force API protection should be implemented.
 The token uses 10 byte token for validation giving odds of guessing 10^24 (1e+24).

+This is a binary token, most likely you will need to apply your own encoding.
+A base 58 encoded token is about 30 characters long with no data, but with an email address is about 50 characters long.
 > 89dipACBipnwFLPXa9JL5ducZAYpG5cWTHdbQFZZLN7e

 # Install